 Welcome

-This page will introduce you to what it is to be a Community Deputy.
+This page introduces you to three of the Community Team’s contributor roles.
 If you have any questions along the way you can ask for help in the #community-team channel in Slack.

 Top ↑